 Orig-4.0 and Orig-4.1 "Wait for response primitive": Please refer to clause 7.3.1.3 for details.

-Orig-5.0 "Send a Request primitive with op=R": The "Request" primitive shall be included mandatory parameters which are "Operation", "To", "From", and "Request Identifier" parameter.
+Orig-5.0 "Send a Request primitive with op=R": The op=R means Retrieve operation.
+The "Request" primitive shall be included mandatory parameters which are "Operation", "To", "From", and "Request Identifier" parameter.
+The Response Type of the “Request” primitive shall be blockingRequest.
 See clause 7.3.1.4 for details.

 Orig-5.1 "Receive a Response primitive from the Hosting CSE": The Originator shall receive mandatory parameters which are Response Status Code, Request Identifier and Content parameter.
 A Request Identifier shall be identical to the Orig-5.0.
 An information of Content parameter is the result of the Orig-2.0 when the Receiver completed handling of Request primitive of Orig-2.0.